Should I File for Workers’ Compensation or Disability in Massachusetts?

 There are additional requirements you must meet if you plan to file for SSDI benefits in addition to Workers’ Compensation benefits in Massachusetts.
 For example, if you have a job, your average monthly earnings must in less than $1,350 in most cases.

 Additionally, your injuries must be severe and prevent you from doing your previous job or earning a sufficient income.
-For more insight into whether or not your injuries qualify you for SSDI benefits, consult with a Massachusetts workplace injury attorney.
+For more insight into whether or not your injuries qualify you for SSDI benefits, consult with a Framingham, MA workers’ compensation lawyer.
 While you may qualify for SSDI, receiving Workers’ Compensation benefits can impact the amount in disability benefits you receive in some cases.

 It’s important to note that SSDI benefits are generally for Massachusetts residents with long-term disabilities.
 If your injuries are temporary, you may not qualify for disability in addition to Workers’ Compensation benefits.